betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdown.md

 - Link to reference list before going to actual reference

 Cons:
-- Funky syntax where ref id gets duplicated
+- Funky syntax where ref handle is duplicated multiple times
 - More in-line HTML
 - Not sure `a` element `name` or `id` attribute should be used
+- No link balloons

 Lorem ipsum dolor sit amet, consectetur adipiscing elit<sup>[1](#1)</sup>.
 Sed quis dui et tortor molestie malesuada.
 Donec non consectetur arcu,